MPUSP/snakemake-crispr-guides/README.md

 - Affiliation: [Max-Planck-Unit for the Science of Pathogens](https://www.mpusp.mpg.de/) (MPUSP), Berlin, Germany
 - Visit the MPUSP github page at https://github.com/MPUSP for info on this workflow and other projects
 - Visit the author's github page at https://github.com/m-jahn for info on other projects

+## License

+The code in this repository is published with the [MIT](https://choosealicense.com/licenses/mit/) license, that means:

+- You are free to use this software for scientific or commercial purposes
+- You are free to copy, distribute, and modify the software
+- On the condition that the license must be included in all instances of this software
+- The software is provided "as is", without any warranty for its use
+- All external software obtained by installation of this software is licensed by its own terms and is not covered by this license

+## Contributions

+- Contributions to this package are welcome!
+- Please get in touch on github by [filing a new issue with your suggestion](https://github.com/MPUSP/snakemake-crispr-guides/issues)
+- After initial discussion, you are welcome to submit your pull request

 ## References